-Max is a Consultant Fellow with the Royal Literary Fund, mentoring and guiding writers at all stages of their academic careers.
-He is also a Visiting Fellow in the Department of History, Classics and Archaeology at Newcastle University and was a Winston Churchill Memorial Fund Fellow in 2003.
+Max was, until very recently, a Consultant Fellow with the Royal Literary Fund, mentoring and guiding writers at all stages of their academic careers.
+He is a Visiting Fellow in the Department of History, Classics and Archaeology at Newcastle University and was a Winston Churchill Memorial Fund Fellow in 2003.
 He is the author of more than thirty academic journal papers and monographs (see publications page).

 He has previously won the Elizabeth Longford Award (for The Prometheans) and the Roger Deakin Award (for In the Land of Giants).
 The Prometheans was a Guardian Book of the Week in 2009.

 Max Adams was a Royal Literary Fund Fellow at the University of Newcastle upon Tyne for three years, coaching students in writing skills, technique and style.
 With long experience as an editor, mentor and creative artist working with almost every kind of writer from special-needs film-makers to primary school poets, life-writers and academics, Max brings all the experience and skills of a professional writer and Royal Literary Fund Fellow to on-demand 1-2-1 coaching and to group training in writing skills for correspondence, documentation, front-end literature and advertising.

 Max designs and delivers writing workshops, immersive programmes and writing retreats for academic staff in all subject areas but particularly in STEM disciplines and in history and archaeology.
 These foster creativity, impact and self-development among doctoral, post-doctoral and mid-career academics wishing to explore their writing careers and, especially, take advantage of current opportunities and challenges in the REF and TEF.